yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 This is where I spent most of my time playing HTB, met a lot of new friends, shared and exchanged lots of knowledge, joined lots of groups.. and after a month playing HTB, I managed to obtain a **Guru** rank from **script kiddie** rank (I was really close to **Omniscient** as I managed to root all of the active machines at that time but I was stuck at binary exploitation challenges, because, you know... which script kiddie can do binary exploitation? **(>_<)** ) ..

-Other than that, sometimes I spent my time playing with other CTF sites such as root-me, rankkk, and other CTF sites but, HTB is number one in my heart. ☆⌒(ゝ。∂)
+Other than that, sometimes I spent my time playing with other CTF sites such as root-me, rankkk, and etc.. but, HTB is number one in my heart. ☆⌒(ゝ。∂)

 Check out my [wechall](https://www.wechall.net/profile/y4t0) profile for more info.